 Those likely to benefit from full-mouth rehabilitation include people who want to eliminate pain, improve function, or replace teeth and want to restore beauty, comfort, and function.
 A full-mouth reconstruction can even provide a more youthful appearance.

-If you’re considering full-mouth reconstruction, get in touch with Dr. Salmassy today to arrange a consultation.
+If you’re considering full-mouth reconstruction, schedule an appointment with Dr. Salmassy today to arrange a consultation.
 The doctor will speak with you in depth about your dental history, your requirements and concerns and explain all your treatment options to you so can come to an informed decision.
 Call today to find out more about our full-mouth reconstruction services.